TheHolderCollective/MetatraderSharp/README.md

 [05-Jun-2026] - Still under development.

 ## Usage Requirements
-Successful usuage of the MeratraderSharp library requires:
+Successful usuage of the MetatraderSharp library requires:
 - Metatrader 4/Metratrader 5 to be installed
 - a version of the MTsocketAPI installed in your Metatrader